-Obsessive compulsive disorder is an anxiety disorder which affects about 1 – 2 percent of the population.
-It causes someone to feel anxiety about something, for example leaving a household appliance on in case it causes a fire while you are out of the house.
+OCD is believed to affect about 1 – 2 percent of the population.
+It causes someone to feel anxiety about something, for example leaving a household appliance on in case it causes a fire while you’re out of the house.

 This fear causes the sufferer to check and recheck everything is turned off and unplugged, the checking eases the anxiety.
 However we begin to doubt our checks and the anxiety comes back immediately after checking, which causes a person to check and check again, this can go on for some time.
 In more severe cases someone can spend an hour or longer a day checking and rechecking.